Cairi-S/Welcome-Foolish-Mortals/README.md

 ![IMAGE OF STRETCH ROOM PORTRAITS](/assets/images/readme/stretchroomportraits.png)

-- Unlock rewards for after reaching specific targets such as, certain highest scores or if the game has been played 5, 10 or 15 times.
+- Unlock rewards after reaching specific targets such as certain highest scores or if the game has been played 5, 10 or 15 times.
 The reward could be:
  - play as other characters such as the hitchhiking ghosts.
  - additional facts about the attraction.